microsoft/Mastering-the-Marketplace/docs/ama/labs/lab-1-partner-center/README.md

 1. For storage account name, type in a string that will be unique across azure.
 Try something like **amaworshopleads002**, where **002** is a random number between 001 and 999.
 1. For the **Region** select a region near you.
 2. Under **Redundancy**, select **Locally-redundant storage (LRS)**.
 This is the least expensive storage account type.
-3. Select the **Review and create** at the bottom of the page.You are taken to the final review page and a message should appear at the top of the page, **Validation passed**.
+3. Select the **Review** at the bottom of the page.
+You are taken to the final review page.
+If there are no errors, press the **Create** button at the bottom of the page.
-4. Select the **Create** button.

 ### CRM leads - Part 2